WeirdMidas/SkySceneAddon/README.md

   - For 8GB or more, 128 cached/background apps are set instead of the standard 32 for that device
 - Customizable list of protected APPs, preventing them from being killed by Android lowmemorykiller (both old lmk and lmkd)
 - Fixed system common files in the file page cache, which significantly reduced the stucks caused by the key cache being swapped out due to page cache fluctuations
+- If the device has UFS storage, optimizations are applied that improve memory flushing, reducing memory consumption for unnecessary dirty pages.
+If it is EMMC, it is the opposite, reducing unnecessary write operations to extend the storage life in exchange for less available memory
 - Memory Reclaim's performance and throughput are much better compared to what Android's native system has, even on custom ROMs.
 Features like MGLRU that are likely to come in Android 12+ ROMs, SkyScene activates its full version because in these ROMs only a "basic" version is activated, which is significantly inferior to the full version, SkyScene also improves kswapd, making it more consistent and stable through parallelism, controlled priority and proper core pinning.
 All this overall reduces swapping costs by up to -47%, and with improvements in throughput of up to ~50% or more.
 If the user is not happy with the default kswapd optimizations, he can customize the various kswapd options via the module panel, allowing the user to adapt the reclaim to his own taste (more throughput, less latency, battery, slower or faster swapping, etc.)
 - Integrated intelligent memory expansion writeback: Every time a specified percentage of used memory is reached, small writes are made until the memory demand is satisfied.
 If the demand is not satisfied after a while, a large write is made, as a form of debit to try to satisfy the demand completely and prevent the device from entering rebound due to large memory usage.
 Due to the way it is executed, power consumption only occurs in high memory usage, and due to the way it was compiled, battery consumption is low in checking and executing the writes, only occurring a higher consumption when large writes occur, but the user can customize the execution of the intelligent writeback to their liking completely, such as the percentage at which it should start executing small and large writes, time to start, limits and other more adverse settings
 - This module does not conflict with third-party modules that perform secondary memory management optimizations, AS LONG AS they DO NOT INTERVENE with our optimizations and are secondary and additional optimizations.
 So much so that the module itself integrates third-party modules that are selected by the author based on quality and that can fully integrate with the module's objective, obviously thanking and giving credit to the original developers.
 If you meet the requirements of these third-party modules, it is recommended that you use them together with the main one to ensure more effective memory management, control of background processes, reduction of duplicate data and battery saving